 Configuration management is the foundation that makes modern infrastructure possible.
 Tools that enable configuration management are required in the toolbox of any operations team, and many development teams as well.
 Although all the tools aim to solve the same basic set of problems, they adhere to different visions and exhibit different characteristics.

-This article gives a short introduction to NixOS, a Linux distribution, and to Nix, the package manager on which NixOS is based.
-These provide a declarative approach to configuration management with many advantages to users, such as strong reproducibility and atomic upgrades and rollbacks.
+The article introduces NixOS, a Linux distribution, and Nix, a package manager.
+These provide a declarative approach to configuration management, such as strong reproducibility and atomic upgrades.